-Range of results for the middle 60% of Victorian Government Primary Schools: Results for this school: Median of all Victorian Government Primary Schools:

-Achievement Student Outcomes School Comparison NAPLAN Learning Gain Year 3 - Year 5 Learning gain of students from Year 3 to Year 5 in the following domains: Reading, Numeracy, Writing, Spelling and Grammar and Punctuation.
+Key: Range of results for the middle 60% of V Results for this school: • Median of all V Key: Similar School Comparison Above Similar Achievement Student Outcomes Similar School Comparison NAPLAN Learning Gain Year 3 - Year 5 Learning gain of students from Year 3 to Year 5 in the following domains: Reading, Numeracy, Writing, Spelling and Grammar and Punctuation.
+Reading 31 % 46 % 23 % Low Medium High Numeracy 20 % 62 % 19 % Low Medium High There are no Similar School Comparisons for Learning Gain.
+The statewide distribution of Learning Gain for all domains is 25% Low Gain, 50% Medium Gain, 25% High Gain.
 NAPLAN learning gain is determined by comparing a student's current year result to the results of all 'similar' Victorian students (i.e. students in all sectors in the same year level who had the same score two years prior).
-If the current year result is in the Top 25 percent, their gain level is categorised as 'High'.
+If the current year result Writing 35 % 49 % 16 % Low Medium High Spelling 25% 50% 25% Low Medium High is in the Top 25 percent, their gain level is categorised as 'High'.
 Middle 50 percent, is 'Medium'.
 Bottom 25 percent, is 'Low'.
-Reading NAPLAN Learning Gain does not require a School Comparison.
+18 % 56 % 27 % Low Medium High Grammar and Punctuation Statewide Distribution of Learning Gain (all domains) 37 % 46 % 16 % Low Medium High

-Key: Range of results for the middle 60% of Victorian Government Primary Schools: Results for this school: Median of all Victorian Government Primary Schools:

-Engagement Student Outcomes School Comparison Average Number of Student Absence Days Average days absent per full time equivalent (FTE) student per year.
+Key: Range of results for the middle 60% of Victorian Government Primary Schools: Key: Similar School Comparison Results for this school: Median of all Victorian Government Primary Schools: Median Similar Engagement Student Outcomes Similar School Comparison Average Number of Student Absence Days Average days absent per full time equivalent (FTE) student per year.
 Common reasons for non-attendance include illness and extended family holidays.
-Absence from school can impact on students' learning School Comparison A school comparison rating of 'Higher' indicates this school records 'less' absences than expected, given the background characteristics of students.
-A rating of 'Lower' indicates this school records 'more' absences than expected.
-Results: 2018 Few absences <> Many absences Results: 2015 - 2018 (4-year average) Few absences <> Many absences Similar Average 2018 attendance rate by year level: Prep Yr1 Yr2 Yr3 Yr4 Yr5 Yr6 92 % 92 % 92 % 92 % 92 % 92 % 92 %
+Absence from school can impact on students' learning Similar School Comparison A similar school comparison rating of 'Above' indicates this school records 'less' absences than expected, relative to the similar schools group with similar characteristics.
+A rating of 'Below' indicates this school records 'more' absences than expected.
+Results: 2019 50 Few absences <> Many absences Results: 2016 - 2019 (4-year average) 50 Few absences <> Many absences Below Average 2019 attendance rate by year level: Prep Yr1 Yr2 Yr3 Yr4 Yr5 Yr6 90 % 91 % 91 % 92 % 91 % 89 % 91 % Similar school comparison not available